Proofreading tips and techniques for all writers

 How to proofread

-The very first step is to use a grammar and spelling checker.
-Grammarly is a very popular online tool for quickly finding and correcting spelling, punctuation and grammar mistakes in a document.
+The very first step is to use online editing tools and a grammar and spelling checker.
+Grammarly is a very popular online tool for quickly finding and correcting spelling, punctuation, syntax and grammar mistakes in a document.

 However, by finding and correcting the most obvious errors, it will save you time in the proofreading process.

-Once you have completed an online check, it is time to turn off the screen.
+Once you have completed an online check for grammar and punctuation, it is time to turn off the screen.
 You can read on a PC, iPad or Kindle, but it is impossible to proofread on a screen.

 You absolutely need to print out your text.